Carl Peterson: Arrowhead Stadium and Chiefs off-field success

-To help him turn around of the team's business, Peterson hired telecom executive Tim Connolly, who became the Executive Vice-president of Administration.
+The Arrowhead Stadium opened in 1972.
+To help him turn around the team's business, Peterson hired telecom executive Tim Connolly, who became the executive vice-president of administration.
 They began making changes inside and outside Arrowhead Stadium.
-There was a new partnership with Ticketmaster to make access to buying seats easier, more security and attendants were added for game days, and the Chiefs improved handicap access.
-They also began promoting tailgating with the fans, as the Truman Sports Complex had 26,000 parking spots that could be used.
+There was a new partnership with Ticketmaster to make access to buying seats easier and the Chiefs improved handicap access.
 They moved the team's radio broadcast rights to an FM-music channel, 101 the Fox, in hopes of reaching a younger demographic that wasn't buying tickets.
-It was only the second NFL team to have its games carried on FM, and the first on a rock and roll music station.
-Peterson began having his own radio show every week during the season, giving fans access to the decision maker, something they never had during the previous administration.

-Peterson also reached out to Chiefs alumni who were no longer involved with the franchise, having been chased away by the previous administration.
+It was only the second NFL team to have its games carried on FM.
+Peterson began having his radio show every week during the season, giving fans access to the decision maker, something they never had during the previous administration.
+Peterson also reached out to Chiefs alumni who were no longer involved with the franchise.
 He formed the Chiefs Ambassadors, a group of former players who became involved in team functions, talking and helping current players, and also holding charitable events in the Kansas City community.
 The Ambassadors are still active and the idea has been copied by other NFL teams.

 In 1988, the Chiefs reported 23,594 seats sold on a season ticket basis.
-That was out of a stadium capacity over 78,000.
+That was out of a stadium capacity of over 78,000.
 The team averaged 50,781 fans per regular season home game.
-With the off-field changes, and growing success on the field under Peterson's direction, slowly fans started returning to Arrowhead.
+With the off-field changes, and growing success on the field, slowly fans started returning to Arrowhead.
 By 1991, the season ticket sales reached 52,867 seats, with an average attendance at home games of 74,762.
-The tailgating atmosphere and the winning performance of the team turned Chiefs games into social events, with lavish parties in the parking lots before the game.
-Some fans began driving to the stadium without tickets, and sitting in the lots, watching the games on televisions they brought with them and enjoying the vibe and sound they could feel from inside the stadium.
-Game day at Arrowhead was the place to be, and the fan base grew across all demographic labels.

-In 1991, the Chiefs sold out their home opener against Atlanta, and would continue to sellout games at Arrowhead for the next 18 seasons, a string of 149 consecutive sellouts.
+In 1991, the Chiefs sold out their home opener against Atlanta, first in a string of 149 consecutive sellouts.
 They led the NFL in attendance for six straight years (1994–99) and the AFC in paid attendance every year from 1992 through 2008.